telerik/ajax-docs/controls/linkbutton/client-side-programming/events/onclientclicked.md

 1. The instance of the clicked RadLinkButton control

-1. An eventArgs parameter of type Telerik.Web.UI.**RadButtonEventArgs**.
+1. An eventArgs parameter of type [Telerik.Web.UI.ButtonEventArgs](http://docs.telerik.com/devtools/aspnet-ajax/api/client/args/Telerik.Web.UI.ButtonEventArgs).

 This event should be used in scenarios where the user needs to execute custom client-side code when the button is clicked.
 For example: